The Mislaid Beringa Petroglyph

 The Silenced “Camelid”

-Furthermore, the labelling of the petroglyph by Tung as a “camelid” is meaningless without offering a good drawing or photograph.
+Furthermore, the labelling of the zoomorph by Tung as a “camelid” is meaningless without offering a good drawing or photograph.
 Even after twenty years of experience in the field and intensively studying rock art from the Majes Valley at home, I am still uncertain in several cases if indeed a Majes petroglyph of a quadruped depicts a camelid.
-To complicate things further, I am convinced that several petroglyphs of “camelids” in the Majes Valley (and beyond) show characteristics of other quadruped species, like the long tail or the claws of the feline (see for instance Figure 1).
-For that reason I now prefer to use the general term “quadrupeds”, or to write “camelids” to express uncertainty.
-Tung however speaks of a camelid, without any reservation and without providing any illustration.
+To complicate things further, I am convinced that several petroglyphs of “camelids” in the Majes Valley show (added?) characteristics of other quadruped species, like the long tail or the claws of the feline (see for instance Figure 1 on previous page).
+For that reason I now prefer to use the general term “quadrupeds”, or to write “camelids” to express uncertainty (see also Van Hoek 2023).
+Tung however speaks of a camelid, without any reservation and without providing an illustration.
 Therefore, many questions remain, which will never be answered without a reliable illustration of the “camelid” on the slab of stone in Unit 2 – Sector A at Beringa.
 And there are many questions indeed.

-First of all, it is important – when asking those questions – to realise that the rock art repertoire of the Majes Valley offers an enormous variation of camelid and “camelid” images that were created during a very long time span.
+First of all, it is important – when asking those questions – to realise that the rock art repertoire of the Majes Valley offers an enormous variation of camelid and purported “camelid” images that were created during a very long time span.
 They range from very large and much elaborated, outlined examples (earlier?) to very small and very simple match-stick depictions (later?), apparently of different ages.
-Let me review which questions a dedicated archaeologist would be asking and checking.
+Let me review which questions I think a dedicated rock art researcher would be asking himself or herself.

 Assuming that there was indeed only one image on the stone in Unit 2 – Sector A at Beringa, (and even that is not certain) what was the size of the petroglyph?
 But also, what was the size and shape of the stone?
+Was it worked on?
 Was the carved surface smooth or rough?
-At Toro Muerto I recorded petroglyphs of match-stick camelids measuring, 6, 4, (Figure 2) 3 and even 2 cm in length (nose to tail), while at La Laja I recorded some large, fully (yet very lightly and not outlined) pecked examples, one measuring 78 cm across (Van Hoek 2022a).
-At Quilcapampa in the Sihuas Valley a petroglyph of an (almost) life-size camelid has been recorded by Stephen Berquist (Van Hoek 2021b: Fig. 64).
+At Toro Muerto I recorded petroglyphs of match-stick camelids measuring (nose to tail) 6 and 4 cm in length (Figure 2), while at La Laja I recorded some large, fully (yet very lightly and not outlined) pecked examples, one even measuring 78 cm across (Van Hoek 2022a).
+At Quilcapampa in the Sihuas Valley a petroglyph of an (almost) life-size “camelid” has been recorded by Stephen Berquist (Van Hoek 2021b: Fig. 64).
 On Boulder PAJ-028 at Illomas in the Manga drainage, a petroglyph of an outlined, decorated quadruped (most likely a camelid), measuring no less than (approximately) 230 cm in length has been recorded by Grupo Andaray from Arequipa (Jennings, Van Hoek et al. 2019: Fig. 19).
-Obviously, size does matter.
+It seems that size does (not) matter.

 Figure 2: Match-stick petroglyphs of probable camelids, measuring 6 (left) and 4 cm across.
 Toro Muerto.
 Photograph © by Maarten van Hoek.